Lordjiggyx/SQAF/README.md

 * Get standard deviation of a survey - L
 * Get maximum score of a survey - L
 * Get minimum score of a survey - L
-* Get standard deviation for a specific question on a survey- L
+* Get standard deviation for a specific question on a survey - L
-* Get maximum score for a specific question on a survey- L
+* Get maximum score for a specific question on a survey - L
-* Get minimum score for a specific question on a survey- L
+* Get minimum score for a specific question on a survey - L

 **Additional Tasks**

-A list of any additional tasks that i decided to do
+* Get the sum value of question answers in a survey response - L
+* Ensure a question answer value is between 1-5 - M
+* Get a list of all surveys - M

 **Task Comparison**